List of Ottawa Senators players: Skaters

-Brady Tkachuk is the current captain of the Senators.
-He was selected 4th overall by the franchise in the 2018 NHL entry draft.

 Erik Karlsson was the captain of the Senators from 2014 to 2018.
 He was selected 15th overall in the 2008 NHL entry draft and won the Norris Trophy in 2012 and 2015.
 He is the Senators' all-time leader in points by a defenceman.

 Wade Redden had been a Senator since 1996, but left Ottawa to join the New York Rangers in July 2008.
 He has previously served as an alternate captain.

 Jason Spezza recorded a career high 71 assists in 2005–06 and was with the club from 2002 to 2014.

 Chris Phillips is the Senators' all-time leader in games played with 1,179.
 He and Chris Neil are the only players in the modern era to have played their entire career with the Senators.

 Chris Neil is the Senators' all-time leader in penalty minutes with 2,522.
 In 2023, he became the third player in franchise history to have his jersey number (#25) retired.

 Mike Fisher spent 11 seasons with the Senators before being traded to the Nashville Predators during the 2010–11 season just before the trade deadline.